Overview

 Supported Software Versions

 Not all versions of KOC are compatible with all versions of Kerio Connect.
 When downloading KOC from your Kerio Connect Server, it will automatically deliver the appropriate version for the connection.
-This is an essential consideration if you intend to connect to multiple Kerio Connect servers running different software versions, as you may encounter unexpected behavior when the versions are mismatched.
+This is an essential consideration if you intend to connect to multiple Kerio Connect servers running different software versions, as you may encounter unexpected behaviour when the versions are mismatched.

-Due to the variance in the release schedule for the various versions of Outlook, it is possible that your supported version of Outlook currently exhibits unexpected behavior following a new update.
+Due to the variance in the release schedule for the various versions of Outlook, it is possible that your supported version of Outlook currently exhibits unexpected behaviour following a new update.
 Often these issues are related to changes in MAPI handling and can be addressed by temporarily rolling back to a stable release of Outlook while awaiting Microsoft’s resolution.

 Outlook’s Volume-Licensed (VL) version is commonly impacted by these staggered release cycles due to being a few cycles behind the non-VL versions of Outlook.
 Issues that Microsoft has already patched on the non-VL versions may reappear within the VL releases as the release cycle catches up, as seen within KOFF installation fails with 1722 error.